 In 2013, World Series of Poker officials announced that going forward, the WSOP Europe would not be held every year (despite its overwhelming success), and that instead, the “other” big WSOP event held outside of Las Vegas would rotate each year between Australia and Europe.
 So in other words, the WSOP APAC would be held in 2014 (and all even years), while the WSOP Europe would be held in 2015 and all years ending in an odd number.

-However, low turnout numbers for the 2014 WSOP event in Australia has led to speculation that Caesars will either:
+However, low turnout numbers for the 2014 WSOP event in Australia has led to speculation that Caesars would either:

 (A) Move the WSOP APAC to a different location, possibly the poker hotbed of Macau, or